KittyX29/KittyX29/README.md

 **About Me:**
 Hey There,
-My name is Krishna.
+My name is KittyX29.
 I'm a school student and a hardcore programmer :) I play guitar and chess.

 I used to work as an official Bot Developer in Dogegarden [https://github.com/dogegarden]